 Download dataset.
-Obtain a dataset of satellite observations for SST and CHL from MODIS-Aqua (podaac-tools.jpl.nasa.gov/) where the spatial resolutions of both of these data are approximately 4.5 km at daily intervals (Figure 1).
+Obtain a dataset of satellite observations for SST and CHL from MODIS-Aqua (podaac-tools.jpl.nasa.gov/) where the spatial resolutions of both of these data are approximately 4.5 km at daily intervals (Figure S1).

-[Place Figure 1 here]

 Determine time span.
 To maintain consistency among different datasets, use the same time span for all parameters.
 Adjust the time span based on their temporal coverage and use the longest observing period among different datasets.
 In this study, download 15 years of data from October 2002 to September 2017.

 Perform spatial configuration.
-Remove the data over land and within 5 km of the coastline, as well as those contaminated by clouds.
 Transform the CHL data logarithmically because they have a log-normal distribution31.

-NOTE: The designed study region is between 105°E and 123°E and between 0° and 25°N.
+NOTE: The designed study region is between 105°E and 123°E and between 0° and 25°N. Downloaded dataset already removed the data over land and within 5 km of the coastline, as well as those contaminated by clouds.

 Check preprocessing instruction.
 Read instructions in the .nc files regarding the preprocessing of SST and CHL data, e.g., scaling is not needed for the SST and CHL data.